Did You Know About Idaho’s License Plate Placement Law?

 Every license plate shall at all times be securely fastened to the vehicle to which it is assigned to prevent the plate from swinging, be at a height not less than twelve (12) inches from the ground, measuring from the bottom of the plate

 Other than the few laws governing our license plates, we are allowed options and leniency with their design.
-You can get themed plates and custom plates - though not all custom plates are approved like this lot from down in Utah.
+You can get themed and custom plates - though not all custom plates are approved like this lot from down in Utah and the gallery below from right here in Idaho.